-Despite an annual estimated 5.3 percent decrease in GDP due to the COVID-19 pandemic, Kosovo’s economy showed resiliency despite inflationary pressure.
+Despite being hit hard by the COVID-19 pandemic, Kosovo’s economy showed resiliency despite inflationary pressure.
 In 2022, Kosovo’s GDP growth rate of 3.5 percent was driven mainly by exports and private consumption.
-Notwithstanding global supply chain disruptions, high inflation levels, unreliable energy production, and anticipated expensive energy imports, forecasts for economic growth in 2022 are less optimistic but remain positive.
-The IMF forecasts 2.8 percent growth in 2022, whereas the World Bank forecasts growth between three and four percent.
-As of June 2022, Kosovo’s financial sector and public sector finance remain stable.
+Notwithstanding global supply chain disruptions, above average inflation levels, unreliable energy production, and anticipated expensive energy imports, forecasts for economic growth in 2023 remain positive.
+The IMF forecasts 3.5 percent growth in 2023, whereas the World Bank forecasts growth to pick up modestly reaching 3.7 percent.
+As of August 2023, Kosovo’s financial sector and public sector finance remain stable.

-- Mining: Historically an important contributor to Kosovo’s economy, mining has declined in relevance due to a lack of investment in equipment, facilities, and development of new mines.
+Mining and Minerals: Historically an important contributor to Kosovo’s economy, mining has declined in relevance due to a lack of investment in equipment, facilities, and development of new mines.
 The sector has significant foreign investment potential, and the Independent Commission of Mines and Minerals (ICMM) has issued over 500 exploration and mining licenses since 2007, but in the last two years license processing has slowed.
 In 2016, the Kosovo Assembly passed a law that transformed Trepca – the biggest mining company in Kosovo – from a socially owned enterprise into a joint stock company with the majority of shares belonging to the government.
 Kosovo has some evidence of critical minerals however challenges include delays in issuance of exploration licenses for areas categorized by the ICMM and Government “of special interest.”
 The most known critical minerals are nickel and manganese.

-- Telecommunications and Information Technologies: Kosovo’s telecommunications operators have transitioned to 3G and 4G services.
+Telecommunications and Information Technologies: Kosovo’s telecommunications operators have transitioned to 3G and 4G services.
 The Government of Kosovo is working to position the country as a regional hub for information technology (IT)-related products and services, building on the strong IT and English-language skills within the workforce.
 There are a growing number of IT companies focused on outsourcing for European and U.S. companies, and the number of inbound and outbound call centers is growing.
-Kosovo Telecom, a state-owned company, is under significant financial pressure and on the verge of bankruptcy.
-IPKO, another leading mobile and broadband operator, may soon be sold by its foreign parent company, Slovenian state-owned Telekom Slovenije.
-Telekom Slovenije began a process to sell IPKO in 2020 but later cancelled the transaction.
-As of July 2022, it remained unclear whether Telekom Slovenije would restart a potential sale.
+However, Kosovo Telecom, a state-owned company, is under significant financial pressure.